Skip to main content

 Money Buckets: Managing Retirement Investments

-Here’s how the concept of buckets works: In retirement planning, once you’ve done all the necessary planning, budgeting, and calculating, and have figured out your risk tolerance, income needs, diversification strategy, and picked your investments that you plan to work with to figure out how to invest 1000 dollars, then you break out the buckets!
+Here’s how the concept of buckets works: In retirement planning, once you’ve done all the necessary planning, budgeting, and calculating, and have figured out your risk tolerance, income needs, diversification strategy, and picked your investments, then you break out the buckets!
 Three of them to be exact, for your short-term, medium-term, and long-term investments.
-This is not a specific investment plan that needs to be followed to a “T”; it’s just a way to help you better understand how your investments can be structured to provide some measure of protection for your money in the short term and give it an opportunity to grow in the long term, in this category people choose the best way to generate passive income in the long run.
+This is not a specific investment plan that needs to be followed to a “T”; it’s just a way to help you better understand how your investments can be structured to provide some measure of protection for your money in the short term and give it an opportunity to grow in the long term.
 And like all investments and plans, it should be customized to help you work toward your own specific needs and goals.
 While diversification (or asset allocation) does not ensure a profit and may not protect against loss, it can play a key role in establishing a sound investment strategy and reducing risk.

 Bucket 1 is your Short-Term Bucket.
 This is typically the most conservative of all buckets because it should provide the immediate income you will need for the next three years.
 This bucket is usually made up of cash and cash-equivalent investments, which you should be able to count on for the next three years.
-According to a post on Bitcoin Trader, the Short-Term Bucket is the one that should provide comfort when the market is at its most volatile, because regardless of what happens in the market, you potentially have three years’ worth of income in this bucket.
+The Short-Term Bucket is the one that should provide comfort when the market is at its most volatile, because regardless of what happens in the market, you potentially have three years’ worth of income in this bucket.
 It also gives your other two buckets more time to weather market fluctuations, before you will need to access that money.

 Bucket 2 is your Medium-Term Bucket.
 The investments in this bucket are a bit more aggressive than Bucket 1, since you are looking for more return or yield from these investments.
 In many cases, though everyone’s plan is different, this bucket will contain many of your fixed income investments.
 Bonds of all kinds, preferred stocks, and even longer-term CDs can be used to fill this bucket.
-Read more info on FCX here.
 The time horizon—the amount of time before you plan to access this money—for this bucket is generally in the neighborhood of three to seven years.

 To summarize the bucket concept: The goal of the Short-Term Bucket is to help protect the money you will need in the next three years regardless of market fluctuations.
 The Medium-Term Bucket has more conservative investments that won’t be needed for a few years and may offer greater total return.
 And the Long-Term Bucket contains the risk/reward equity portion of the portfolio, allowing plenty of time to account for market fluctuations before it’s needed.